Share this

 Here are a few key ways in which implementing microsampling can improve clinical laboratory workflow.

-Eliminating Cold Chain Shipping and Storage - With microsampling, specimens dry under ambient conditions, and can then be cheaply sent to central labs through simple post.
-There is no need for centrifuge, transfer, freezing - or the costly equipment and labor those once required.
+With microsampling, specimens dry on the device under ambient conditions, and can then be sent to central labs through standard post.
+There is no need for centrifuge, transfer, freezing, or the costly equipment and labor those require.

 Ready to learn more about what you can do with microsampling?
-Reach out to a Microsampling Specialist, and discover how this next-generation dried blood will improve clinical workflow and change clinical and hospital labs for the better.
+Reach out to a Microsampling Specialist, and discover how this next-generation dried blood sampling technology will improve clinical workflow and change clinical and hospital labs for the better.

 Share this